appium/appium/docs/en/writing-running-appium/caps.md

 ***Application dependencies***

-`additionalAppDependencies` array specifies additional dependencies of the test app that build tools should know about.
+`additionalAppDependencies` array specifies additional dependencies of the application under test that build tools should know about when building the espresso server.
 For example: `[ "com.google.android.material:material:1.0.0" ]`.

-Items of the array correspond to `implementation` lines in Gradle build files and cannot be overridden with `androidTestImplementation` lines.
+Items belonging to this array are translated to `implementation` lines in Gradle build files of the espresso server.

 ### iOS Only